alibaba/hooks/packages/hooks/src/useMemoizedFn/index.en-US.md

   path: /advanced
 ---

-# usePersistFn
+# useMemoizedFn

 Hooks for persistent functions.
-In theory, usePersistFn can be used instead of useCallback.
+In theory, useMemoizedFn can be used instead of useCallback.

 In some scenarios, we need to use useCallback to cache a function, but when the second parameter deps changes, the function will be regenerated, causing the function reference to change.